 *5.2.1 Location(s) of treatment

-Identify where grazing will occur.
+Identify where grazing will occur, and where it cannot occur.
 Areas excluded from grazing should be included on a map, which may be developed for the MAP or Agreement (see Grazing Agreement Guidance Section 2.
 Property Description) or may exist as part of an RMP or other land management document.

 5.2.2 Period(s) of treatment